alexandruast/platform-inception/README.md

 * Vagrant - latest release
 * 8GB RAM

-The first run will take approx. 60 minutes on 7th gen core i5
+The first run will take approx. 30 minutes on 7th gen core i5
 Subsequent runs will take much less:
-* vagrant provision: 5 to 10 minutes
+* vagrant provision: 5 minutes
-* vagrant up: 20 seconds
+* vagrant up: 30 seconds

 #### Description and Purpose - this is work in progress